[this text is hidden]

-Instructor Accessibility Guide (PopeTech)
+Accessibility Guide (PopeTech)

 The CCC Accessibility Center has made an additional accessibility checking tool available in Canvas for all CCC’s.
-The Instructor Accessibility Guide is an accessibility evaluation tool for Canvas content created in the Rich Content Editor (RCE).
+The Accessibility Guide is an accessibility evaluation tool for Canvas content created in the Rich Content Editor (RCE).

-Allowing Extra Time for Quizzes
+Provide Extra Time for Quizzes

-It is important to understand how to provide extra time on Quizzes for students needing such an accomodation.
+It is important to understand how to provide extra time on Quizzes for students needing such an accommodation.
 Instructors can add extra time to existing Canvas quizzes for specific students utilizing the Moderate Quiz feature.
 See: Allow Extra Time for Quizzes (DSPS Accommodation)

 Why is this important?
 Review the following use case: Notice of Noncompliance – Office of Civil Rights Letter